 Of all the home types on the market for sale, condos “require the least amount of maintenance.
 You only need to maintain the ‘walls in,’” Ameralis explains.
 So, if the roof is leaking or the carpet in the lobby needs to be replaced, that’s not your responsibility — the condo association handles those duties.
 In addition, some condo buildings have doormen and offer an extra level of security, particularly in large cities.

 Of course, you and all your neighbors pay HOA or condo fees to cover the costs.
 Condo association rules can be highly restrictive, as well.
 You may not be able to customize your unit the way you want, and you may be prohibited from renting it out to others.

 Those who value privacy might find a condo’s communal areas less than ideal, too.
 “It is important to keep in mind that in condos, even the most exclusive ones, you are still sharing elevators and other amenities,” explains Judy Zeder, a Realtor with the Jills Zeder Group at Coldwell Banker in Miami.

 - No maintenance

 - Must abide by landlord’s rules

-To help you make the right choice for your home, consider your savings account, how much space you’ll need, how long you plan to stay in a home and how much money you can comfortably put toward repairs, maintenance and remodeling costs.
+To help you choose among a home, townhouse, condo or apartment, consider your savings account, how much space you need, how long you plan to live there and how much money you can comfortably put toward repairs, maintenance and remodeling costs.

 Visit open houses and search online listings to see what’s on the market in your price range.
-Consider working with a real estate agent to help you narrow your choices, and do in-depth research so you go into the homebuying process with a solid understanding of what you want.
+Consider working with a real estate agent to help you narrow your choices — local agents know their markets very well and can help you find the best possible options in your area that are within your budget.